laurenti-lab/DNMT3A_CH/README.md

 6. Shannon diversity and global methylation analysis on phylogenetic trees
     * Author: G. Mantica

+We acknowledge Hugo P. Bastos for the overall supervision of the bioinformatic work

-The data is currently hosted at:
+The **data** is currently hosted at:

 1. scRNA-seq: GEO GSE298242